ogiino/quicknotes/README.md

 A simple and efficient note-taking extension for GNOME Shell that allows you to create, edit, and manage your notes directly from the top bar.

+## Features

+- 📝 Create new notes with custom titles
+- 🔍 Search through your notes in real-time
+- ✏️ Edit notes in your default text editor
+- 🗑️ Delete notes with a single click
+- 📁 Open notes folder directly
+- 📋 Markdown format support
+- 🎯 Clean and intuitive interface

 ## Installation

 ### From extensions.gnome.org